-PO1 – British Columbia Spot/Stalk Black Bear Hunt with Primitive Outfitting
+PO1 – British Columbia Spot and Stalk Black Bear Hunt with Primitive Outfitting

 Spot and Stalk Black Bear, specializing in archery hunts